 - vaping products sold to someone over 18 must not be delivered, or arranged for delivery, to someone aged under 18

-- vaping products must not be supplied, directly or indirectly, to anyone under 18 in a public place.
+- vaping products must not be supplied in a public place, directly or indirectly, to anyone under 18.

 An employer may be liable for any breach in addition to their employees or agents, whether or not the breach was carried out with the employer’s knowledge or approval.

-Specialist vape retailers must take all practicable steps to prevent minors from entering their approved vaping premises.
+Specialist Vape Retailers must take all practicable steps to prevent minors from entering their approved vaping premises.
 However, there is no restriction on under-18s from entering general retailers’ premises or visiting websites where vaping products are sold.
+Despite this, it is expected that websites have an R18 declaration before people can view it.

 Oral communications with customers